Temporary, relocated or defunct

 - A light-weight chime of 9 bells from Jones

-was installed in 1860 for Rev. Alonzo G. Shears, who was rector of this school and
+was installed in 1860 for Rev. Alonzo G. Shears, who was the owner and rector of this school

-It is known that the school was located on Dixwell Avenue,
+It is known that the school was located on Dixwell Avenue until 1870,

-but no evidence of its later existence has been found,
+but no evidence of the later existence of its buildings has been found,

 so it is assumed that the chime was eventually scrapped.